j-mie6/parsley/docs/tutorial/basics-of-combinators.md

 */
 ```

-Here we can see `attempt` in action, as well as a debug trace so you can see what's going on.
+Here we can see `atomic` in action, as well as a debug trace so you can see what's going on.
-When we wrap the left hand side of a branch with `attempt`, when it fails we will rollback any
+When we wrap the left hand side of a branch with `atomic`, when it fails we will rollback any
 input it consumed, which then allows the branch to accept the alternative.
 We can see that in the
 debug trace.
-You only need to use `attempt` where you know that two branches share a common leading
+You only need to use `atomic` where you know that two branches share a common leading
 edge.
 Knowing when to do this is just based on practice.
-Adding an `attempt` never makes a parser
+Adding an `atomic` never makes a parser
 _wrong_, but it can make the error messages worse, and also excessive backtracking can increase
 the time complexity of the parser significantly.
 If you know that if a branch consumes input and
-fails then its alternatives wouldn't succeed either, then you shouldn't be using `attempt`.
+fails then its alternatives wouldn't succeed either, then you shouldn't be using `atomic`.
 It is
 also useful to make a specific sub-parser behave as if it were indivisible: think reading
 keywords, which are all or nothing.